We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 He was once in your shoes, having to teach himself how to develop video games.
 He is a big proponent of learning by doing, which is what you’ll do with his tutorials: Dive right in.

 If you need an introduction to the C# language, Catlike Coding could be your ticket.
 It takes you through the basics, each tutorial building on the one prior.
-Eventually you have a solid foundational knowledge of C#, and a good concept of how best to use it in Unity.
+Eventually, you’ll have a solid foundational knowledge of C#, and a good concept of how best to use it in Unity.

 The tutorials are text-based.
 Images punctuate the lessons, making it easier to follow along, but there are no videos (if that’s your thing, check out one of the other options on this list).

-Catlike Coding has two tutorials, after you spend some time entrenched in C#, that end with a creation which, in the right light, you could call a “small game”.
+Catlike Coding has two-game tutorials after you spend some time entrenched in C#, that end with a creation which in the right light, you could call a “small game”.
 One’s a pipe racing game, and the other is a maze game that takes advantage of procedural rendering.

-Aside from asking for you patronage via his patreon account, the Catlike Coding tutorials for C# coding in Unity are free to use.
-If you can handle text and image walkthroughs, want to learn C# and don’t want to pay a dime, then give Catlike Coding a look.
+Aside from asking for your patronage via his Patreon account, the Catlike Coding tutorials for C# coding in Unity are free to use.
+If you can handle text and image walkthroughs, want to learn C#, and don’t want to pay a dime, then give Catlike Coding a look.

 The free options we’ve pitched are great so we’ll feature another potential pay-to-play tutorial winner.
 The Udemy online institution offers a course called “The Complete Unity 5 Guide: Unity Game Development Made Easy”